hilbix/tino/howto/program.md

 #### Python

 If you use GIS, you use Python.
-May programs have a Python interpreter built in at the low level like OpenCAD.
+Many programs have a Python interpreter built in at the low level like OpenCAD.

 This is because Pyhon is an ideal language for embedding in code,